Is It OK to Use ChatGPT and AI Chatbots at University?

 These policies are usually shared with you during orientation and are available on the university website.
 Many syllabi also include the university’s academic integrity code.
 Often, students are required to sign and acknowledge all university policies.

 ChatGPT released its beta version in November 2022, prompting universities to quickly revisit and update their policies.
-Even if ChatGPT is not specifically mentioned by name on your university’s site, existing policies are clear — plagiarizing is unacceptable
+Even if a particular AI LLM software is not specifically mentioned by name on your university’s site, existing policies are clear — plagiarizing is unacceptable

 Auburn University, for example, has a clear ethics policy that states, “Cheating and plagiarism are expressly prohibited.”
 If you are caught copying work from another person or website, you may receive an F in the course, be suspended, or permanently expelled.